Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 3. Promise Yourself A Reward.
 Each time you complete a task, reward yourself with a treat.

-These could be coffee drinks, cake, or other snakes.
+These could be coffee drinks, cake, or other snacks.
 Also, pay attention to how it feels when you finish a task.

 4. Have Someone Check Up On You.
 Find someone you can trust.